Supreme Court to decide whether to hear appeal from former Nazi interpreter

 "Regardless of age and whether or not he was directly responsible for the murder of Jewish people in Eastern Europe during the Holocaust, it's time for Oberlander to face justice for his alleged involvement in these murders, just like other former Nazis have over the years.

 "Unfortunately, many more former Nazis have gotten away with murder, and we cannot allow that to happen again here in Canada."

 According to the Supreme Court summary, there have been four orders to revoke Oberlander's Canadian citizenship.
 One of those orders was issued in 2017 on the grounds that Oberlander was complicit in crimes against humanity, having made "a voluntary, knowing and significant contribution" to the crimes committed by a Nazi mobile death squad that targeted Jewish people in the former Soviet Union.

 Oberlander is not accused of personally taking part in any executions.
 He has said he was forced into service and that he never subscribed to Nazi ideology.

 Born in 1924 in Ukraine, Oberlander became a German citizen during the Second World War and applied with his wife to enter Canada in 1952.
 He was admitted as a permanent resident two years later and obtained Canadian citizenship in 1960.

-The Canada Border Services Agency (CBSA) said it cannot comment on specific cases, citing privacy laws.
+The federal government would not comment on the case because it is still before the court.
+The Canada Border Services Agency said it cannot comment on specific cases, citing privacy laws.

-As for deportation, CBSA spokesperson Rebecca Purdy said the agency places the highest priority on removal cases involving national security, organized crime, crimes against humanity and failed refugee claims.
+As for deportation, CBSA spokesperson Rebecca Purdy said the CBSA places the highest priority on removal cases involving national security, organized crime, crimes against humanity and failed refugee claimants.